 Voter registration services

-Otherwise, when an election is called, electors have several options for registering or updating their registration.
+When an election is called, electors have several options for registering or updating their registration.
 Returning officers also update the lists of electors for their electoral district during the revision period.
 Targeted revision is conducted in specific areas, including high-mobility areas, new developments, areas with low demographic coverage, shelters and long-term care facilities.
-The agency's Online Voter Registration Service allows electors to check if they are registered, update existing address information, or register for the first time with the use of their driver's licence number.
-Otherwise, they can register at any returning office or at their polling station.
+The agency's Online Voter Registration Service allows electors to check if they are registered, update existing address information or register for the first time using their driver's licence number.
+Or, they can register at any returning office or at their polling station.

 In Canada, votes are cast by paper ballot, completed by hand by the elector.